zentrocdot/wapscan/README.md

 <p align="justify">Before I started the development I was looking for a good name.
 After finding a name I checked if there will be a package with the same name [1].
 No match said to me that this will be a good name.</p>

-# How to work with
+# Repository Organisation

 This repository will have three parts:

 1. How to create a DEB
 2. Source code used for packaging
 3. Scripts which are used within the package

+# References

 [1]    www&#8203;.linuxuprising.com/2018/10/how-to-search-available-packages-from.html